-An innovative mutual home ownership model will provide residents with secure equity while guaranteeing the houses stay permanently affordable.
+Our first site at Lowfield Green in York will pioneer an innovative mutual home ownership model that will provide residents with secure equity while guaranteeing permanent affordability.

-As a resident you’ll join an active and supportive community with access to shared facilities as well as your own private home for life.
+As a resident you’ll join an active and supportive community with access to shared facilities as well as your own private, affordable home for life.

 The lack of affordable housing in York needs to be tackled urgently.
 Our new model will create permanently affordable homes which form an essential part of the solution.